-One of the most popular questions out there by wine consumers is how long a particular wine will last or what is it’s ability to stored and aged.
+One of the most popular questions out there by wine consumers is: how long will a particular wine last?
+Or, what is its ability to stored and aged?
 Should I drink it now or can I drink it in years to come?
-If it was that easy to provide a response that was universal across all wines it would make any wine professional’s job a whole lot easier.
-Unfortunately, every wine is different and there are many factors that go into how long a wine can age which we will address.
+If it was that easy to provide a response that was universal across all wines, it would make any wine professional’s job a whole lot easier.
+Unfortunately, every wine is different.
+There are many factors that go into how long a wine can age, which we will address.

 Acidity and tannins

 The main characteristics of a wine that help determine whether it will age well are acidity and tannin.
 The particular grapes that producers use, define these characteristics.
 The reason is that some have lower or higher levels of acidity and tannins in comparison to others.
 Typically, many wines that have high acidity and/or solid tannin behind them are wines that can age well.
 In addition to the grapes used, how the winemakers produce wines with these grapes is also key.
 Decisions that winemakers make, including when they choose to harvest the grapes, take part in the equation of how long a wine may last.
 If a winemaker leaves the grapes on the vine too long to the point they over-ripen and lose some of their acidity, this will shorten the lifespan of the wine since they will result in wines that are flabby.